top of page

 I am an Artist, Educator and Activist-Researcher from the West of Ireland.

-My work is centred on developing holistic learning for collective action practice which aim to support inclusive participation in social movements and grassroots organising for social-environmental justice.
+My work involves developing holistic and creative approaches to ESC Adult Education and Education for Sustainability to promote inclusive participation in social movements working for social-environmental justice.
 This work is underpinned by an intersectional eco-feminist perspective.

 I am a Government of Ireland Research Scholar, and this research was funded through the Irish Research Council GOIPG scholarship competition and hosted by The Limerick School of Art and Design, TUS.